From East to West

 For photos follow this link: http://kangassauna.ca/

 But until that opens I believe that for Winnipeggers, it is worth the trip out to Elkhorn Resort for a soak in their mineral pool.
 In all honesty the spa itself is not large, but there is something very lovely about the mineral pool atrium that they have built.
 Having the sun shine through while gazing out on the hoar frosted forest while sitting in a soothing mineral bad is very therapeutic.
-This is not necessarily the kind of place that you should seek out, but definitely stop in if you are in the area, or a nice place to get out Winnipeg.
+If you are in the area, or looking for a nice place to get out Winnipeg, this is a great place to stop in.

 For photo click the following link: https://www.elkhornresort.mb.ca/solstice-spa

 Finally, there’s a lot of talk around Temple Gardens Mineral Spa Resort in Moose Jaw.
 Initially I was very excited that there was a spa attraction on the lonely strip from Winnipeg to Alberta.
 And so I made time to indulge.
 The pool was full of people, and many of those people were kids.
 It was immediately clear that this was a family affair.
 So in the sense that this is a nice place for families to go to soak and play a bit I’m sure that it is very nice and very much affordable.
-But let’s not then pretend (like it’s advertising would have us believe), that this pool is a place of serenity, relaxing and restful with all the kids around.
-But insofar as it’s nice to sit outside in warm springs and enjoy a hot steam, Temple Gardens is a nice destination for those in Saskatchewan.
-(Hopefully they will have their change room renos done before you get there).
+However it might not be quite the place of serenity, relaxation and rest that you might expect.
+Insofar as it’s nice to sit outside in warm springs and enjoy a hot steam, Temple Gardens is a nice destination for those in Saskatchewan.
+And, of course, it is family friendly.

 There are many ways to indulge in bathing spa activities throughout this large country.
 And one thing that has become clear is that other than in Quebec, there is no real standard for bathing spa.
 There is so much variety in terms of bathing services available, prices, and quality that it really takes a bit a research to discover the best spas in Canada based on the ‘kind’ of spa you are looking for.